EDGENortheastern/dan-m-dec22/README.md

 ```
 Now, you should have everything that you need to proceed!
 Navigate into the folder you just cloned to find our code.

-### 1. Before trying out any of the next commands:
+## Running all tests

+## Before running any code below, make sure npm is intalled.

 ```sh
 npm install